 Where can I get a pre-op exam?

-The physical pre-operative exam can be done by your general practitioner.
-For uncomplicated surgeries that do not involve general anesthesia, you can also drop in or reserve a time at any one of Physicians Immediate Care’s urgent care clinics, where our highly-qualified medical providers will provide a comprehensive physical exam to check that you’re ready for your surgery.
-Physicians Immediate Care has over 40 locations across Illinois and Indiana.
+You can drop in or reserve a time at any one of Physicians Immediate Care’s urgent care clinics, where our highly-qualified medical providers will provide a comprehensive physical exam to check that you’re ready for your surgery.
+Physicians Immediate Care has over 50 locations across Illinois and Indiana.
 FIND A CLINIC near you today.

 When should I get my exam?